Running as non-root user in Linux/UNIX environments

 Auto-start in Solaris 10 environments

-Solaris 9 and Linux/UNIX systems
+Running as non-root on Solaris 9 and Linux/UNIX

-When running MFT Server as a non-root system user, ensure the user has user or group level permissions granting them full access to the virtual directories that you define for your MFT Server users.
-Additionally, this user should be granted full access to the MFT Server installation directory, logging directory, user datastore directory and all supporting files within these directories.
+The non-root user has user or group-level permissions granting them full access to the virtual directories ( Defining virtual paths) that you define for your MFT Server users.

 As a general rule, UNIX based (Linux, Solaris, Mac OS X) programs that bind to ports less than 1024 must be run as the root